Is trekking for me?

 What physical criteria will ensure I'm fit enough to trek?

-If you have chronical health issues, or are not confident in your health, it may be difficult to go high altitude trekking.
+If you have chronic health issues or are not confident in your health, it may be difficult to go high-altitude trekking.
 But for the easy treks, you can go.
 You should check with your doctor if you have any pre-existing health conditions.

 How will we deal with altitude acclimation?

-Walking in the high altitude is tough due to the low level of oxygen.
+Walking at a high altitude is tough due to the low level of oxygen.
 In serious cases, the altitude can cause huge problems.
-To battle this, we offer rest and acclimatizing days and do not offer a long walking days unless it is mandatory.
-This increases your level of safety in the high altitude and avoids acute mountain sickness.
+To battle this, we offer rest and acclimatizing days and do not offer a long walking day unless it is mandatory.
+This increases your level of safety at a high altitude and avoids acute mountain sickness.